 Owner Bizuwork Tafesse and his wife, Hiwot Fesseha (who developed the recipes and does some of the cooking), have been offering up generously portioned Ethiopian fare since 2007.
 As a general rule, Fesseha advises neophytes to start out with the vegetarian combo—a circle of injera bread, topped with mounds of yellow lentils, a citrus-infused cubed tomato salad, stewed cabbage and more.
 The best bite on the plate is the red lentils amped up with berbere, a traditional spice mix containing chilies, cloves, coriander and other seasonings, which Fesseha hand-imports from her homeland whenever she visits.

 Carnivores should move directly on to the tibs, which are slow-cooked beef cubes served in several different stews that vary in spiciness.
 The awaze tibs dish, served in a rich tomato-based sauce with garlic, jalapeno and berbere, was my favorite.
 The doro wat—chicken served in a spicy red pepper sauce with a hard-boiled egg—is equally worthy of attention.
 To beat back the heat, order a St. George beer, a golden lager that’s been brewed in Ethiopia for nearly a century.

 Tucked into the Build America plaza in Bailey’s Crossroads, the eatery is outfitted with eight flatscreen televisions, which are usually showing soccer (pardon me, football) games from around the world.
 During the FIFA World Cup, the sports bar overflows with fans.
 “It gets a little crazy,” says Fesseha.
 “People are really into it.”

 Sounds like a good excuse to order another round of St. Georges for the table.

-Finish reading this story on the FSR website now.
+Finish reading this article on the Arlington Magazine website now.